-- Genetics: Recent studies have found that there’s a link between acne and genetics, though more studies need to be conducted to determine conclusively whether genetics guarantee cystic breakouts.
+- Genetics: Some studies have found that there’s a link between acne and genetics, though more research need to be conducted to determine conclusively whether genetics guarantee cystic breakouts.
 Nevertheless, it is still a possibility that Engelman says to be aware of.
 After all, even if you’re aware of all the causes and ways to prevent breakouts, if it’s in your genetics, you may still experience the painful bumps.

 Treatments For Cystic Acne